abitdodgy/blog/_posts/2015-09-06-project-euler-problem-6.md

 Induction  0.000000   0.000000   0.000000 (  0.000010)
 {% endhighlight %}

-Map and reduce, enumerator, and the while loop took 2.9, 1.6, and 1.2 seconds respectively.
-Using our equation we solved a ridiculously larger number in 10 microseconds, which is 10 millionth of a second.
+It's hardly surprising, but map/reduce, enumerator, and `while` loop took 2.9, 1.6, and 1.2 seconds respectively.
+I imagine `while` is faster because it deals only with primitive types and no data structures.

+Using our equation took 10 microseconds for a ridiculously larger number, which is 10 millionth of a second.
 I ran these on my first gen MacBook Pro Retina.

-## Linear solutions in Swift and JavaScript
+## Playing around with Swift and JavaScript

-Predictably, solving this linearly in JavaScript is not very efficient for large numbers either.
-On my computer, using map and reduce fills up the stack and throws an exception at $$n \sim 130000$$, while using a loop solves up to $$n = 10^9$$ in circa 3.5 seconds.
+Again, no surprises here, but I was curious.

 {% highlight javascript %}
 function diff(n) {